The Starborn Codex: Entry V

 The Archivists record this not to defend the Ember Court, but to clarify what followed.

-Questions were asked that sounded like concern and landed like scrutiny:
+Questions were asked that sounded like concern, but landed much closer to scrutiny:

 Why the armour?